 The NDU CIC will periodically review eligibility of active students.
 Failure to properly notify the Office of Students Services will be considered an integrity violation and the student will be referred to Dean of Students and Administration for review.
 In cases where course credit is earned after eligibility ceases, the course credit may be revoked and/or the student may be held liable for tuition owed.

 International students (non-U.S. citizens) must apply through the appropriate Security Assistance Training Field Activity (SATFA) country program manager.
+For additional information please visit the CIC International Students webpage.

 MILITARY RESERVES AND NATIONAL GUARD